cosmonautinspace/laserQualityAssessor/README.md

         source <env_name>/bin/activate
         ```
         - For other shell variants, please refer to the `venv` documentation linked above.
-    3. (Optional) Update pip by running:
+    1. (Optional) Update pip by running:
         ```
         python -m pip install --upgrade pip
         ```
-    4. From the environment, change directory to that of the cloned repo
+    1. From the environment, change directory to that of the cloned repo
-    5. Install the required packages by running.
+    1. Install the required packages by running.
 This step can take a while, depending on the network connection, please be patient.:
         ```
         pip install -r requirements.txt
         ```

 1. Now, open the cloned repository, in a Notebook environment of your choice, and make sure to select the correct python enviroment, if one was made using the instructions above.
-If you are not using virtual environments, please make sure to install the packages specified in the requirements.txt
+If you are not using virtual environments, please make sure to install the packages specified in the requirements.txt .
+It might also be required to install the package `ipykernal` inside the environment.
+Some Notebook environments, allow you to install this with the click of a button, while others might not.
+You might have to look up instructions for this elsewhere, as they are not provided in this document.

 1. Run the following Jupyter notebooks, found under `src`
     - `eda.ipynb`